Graphics Adventure Games

 Point and click adventure games can employ contiguous flip-screen exploration, screen-scrolling or a combination thereof.

 The most famous developers of graphics adventure games are Sierra On-Line, LucasFilm / LucasArts and Delphine Software International.
-Of these, the LucasFilm / LucasArts type are by far and away the best.
-On the other hand, Sierra On-Line were all about quantity over quality; thus, I refer to their output as Sierra scribble-slop spam.
+Of those three the LucasFilm / LucasArts type are by far and away the best.
+On the other hand, Sierra On-Line were all about quantity over quality; thus, I refer to their prolific output as Sierra scribble-slop spam.

 Mystery House 1980 Apple 2 On-Line Systems